Neo677/Mini-Shell/README.md

 in bash when you have synntax error it not quit so i just follow the same logic

      20/12/2024 :

  ᡕᠵデ气亠 Ak47 ✓

 bug encounter or need do be fix like norm error/message

-     1) display space instaed of error when there is a space or tab NEED TO FIXXXXX
+     1) display space instead of error when there is a space or tab FIXXXXX (Well done soldier 🪖)

      2) fix there is a double message when the token take a redirections wihout file FIXXXXX (Well done soldier 🪖)

      3) multiple message with many pipe
                FIXXXXX (Well done soldier 🪖)

      4) cat Makefile | grep pr | head -n 5 | cd file_not_exist (if the file do not exist, this is the exec part to check this with 'execve') issue with some hard input
                FIXXXXX (Well done soldier 🪖)